mkurath/Github-Editor-New-Repository/docs/class2/module1/lab1.rst

    |image115|

 #.
 Verify that you can connect to the Application

-   - http://<Public-IP mapped to the VIP address>
+   - http://<Public-IP mapped to the VIP address from the Azure portal>

 Manually add an external IP to azure and build a VIP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In this section we will add a new application to the existing BIG-IP.
 Since we want to make the application available externally, we will manually add a NAT entry to the external interface in Azure and then create a VIP on the BIG-IP.

 #.
 Access the Azure Portal

    - Add a Public IP to Private IP NAT to the external interface in Azure
    - Review the existing external interface
    - Resource Group